prabhutaditya01/PrimeNumbers/README.md

-Install the required Libraries from the requiremnets.txt
+Install the required Libraries from the requirements.txt